 - Class expectations: C-P-R - 1.
 Cooperation-listen and follow directions. - 2.
 Participation-be prepared and do your best. - 3.
 Respect-for yourself and others.
-Safe and proper use of equipment - Phy ed dress code: separate attire for physical education - 1.
-Crew neck t-shirts with sleeves, shorts or sweats no tank tops.
-No pajama pants, no v-necks. - 2.
+Safe and proper use of equipment - Phy Ed dress code: separate attire for physical education - 1.
+T-shirts with sleeves, shorts, or sweats. - 2.
 Shorts need to be fingertip length or longer. - 3.
 Athletic shoes with shoes tied tight.
 No sandals or clog shoes. - 4.
-One piece suit and towel for swimming class. - General rules: - 1.
-No electronic devices in gym or locker room no cellphones, mp3's etc. - 2.
+One-piece suit and towel for swimming class. - General rules: - 1.
+No electronic devices in gym or locker room no cellphones. - 2.
 No gum, candy or food in locker room/during class. - 3.
-No bulky jewelry, watches, chains, or earrings in class. - 4.
+No bulky iewelry, watches, chains, or earrings in class. - 4.
 Leave all valuables in your pod locker. - 5.
 Jackets and bookbags need to remain in your pod locker. - 6.
 No bullying: everyone is different and has different skill levels.
 We do not tolerate bullying!!! - How can you earn your daily (5) points? - 1.
 Appropriate attire - 2.
-Good sportsmanship/positive attitude - 3.
-Following rules, doing your best, trying new things - 4.
-Using and caring for the equipment correctly
+Good sportsmanship/positive attitude - $3. \quad \text{Following rules, doing your best, trying new things} \\$ - 4.
+Using and caring for the equipment correctly - 5.
+Being respectful towards teacher/peers - If you are gone from class for any reason (besides school sponsored sport activities): - Make up assignments will include: - o 40 minutes of activity written down and signed by your parent/guardian. - Ex: walking dog, raking leaves, biking, push-ups etc. - o Must be turned in 2 Phy Ed days after absence. - o If unable to participate because of an injury, see your teacher for more options. - Non-dressing consequences:

-- 5. Being respectful towards teacher/peers - If you are gone from class for any reason (besides school sponsored sport activities): - Make up assignments will include: - o 40 minutes of activity written down and signed by your parent/guardian. - Ex: walking dog, raking leaves, biking, push-ups etc. - o Must be turned in 2 pe days after absence. - o If unable to participate because of an injury, see your teacher for more options. - Non-dressing consequences: - o Consequences include: loss of points, inability to participate, meetings with the principals and/or guardians, lunch detention or in school suspension. - Unable to participate: - A doctor's note must be presented by the parent/guardian to the health office in order for their child to be excused from physical education class for an extended period of time. - A parent note will be accepted to excuse student for one day for minor issues.
+- Consequences include: loss of points, inability to participate, meetings with the principals and/or guardians, lunch detention or in school suspension. - Unable to participate: - A doctor's note must be presented by the parent/guardian to the health office in order for their child to be excused from physical education class for an extended period of time. - A parent note will be accepted to excuse student for one day for minor issues.
 This note is only good for 1 day.
 Further days must need note from doctor or school nurse. - This policy will be reviewed with students on the first day of class.
 Students and parents will sign after reviewing this policy.